Aerican Empire: History

 In 2007, Aerica first issued "novelty passports."
 The first issued passport was exhibited in the Palais de Tokyo 2007 Micronational art exhibition.
-Aerica issued stamps for the first time in 2015.The Aerican Empire first issued coinage in November 2009, and a second coin was minted to celebrate Aerica's 25th anniversary in 2012.
-Banknotes were issued for the first time in 2017.
+Aerica issued stamps for the first time in 2015.

 Status

-The Empire's mission statement is: "The Empire exists to facilitate the evolution of a society wherein the Empire itself is no longer necessary."
-It claims to be organized as a parliamentary system, with various elected bodies and offices, under the oversight of an Emperor (currently the founder, Eric Lis).
-Lis, who founded the Aerican Empire as a child, obtained his M.D., C.M. from McGill University and has been published in the Journal of Psychiatry and Neuroscience and Weird Tales magazine.
+The project's mission statement is: "The Empire exists to facilitate the evolution of a society wherein the Empire itself is no longer necessary."
+It describes itself as having a parliamentary system, with various elected bodies and offices, under the oversight of an Emperor (currently the founder, Eric Lis).
+Lis, who founded the Aerican Empire as a child, obtained his M.D., C.M. from McGill University.

 The group's activities are permeated by a great deal of humour and a love of science fiction and fantasy, with recurrent references to Star Wars, The Hitchhiker's Guide to the Galaxy, and similar works.
 Annually, the Empire holds story-writing contests, role-playing and wargaming days, and such events as the Dog-Biscuit Appreciation Day Scavenger Hunt.
-It also developed a "religion" called Silinism, the worship of the Great Penguin; originally intended as a joke, but which the group claims to have thirty practitioners worldwide.
-It has holidays and "niftydays" (such as Saint Bill’s Day, "honoring the ultimate nerd" and Topin Wagglegammon, "the Niftiest Day of the Year").
+It also developed a religion called Silinism, the worship of the Great Penguin; originally intended as a joke, but which the group says has thirty practitioners worldwide.
+It has holidays and "niftydays" (such as Saint Bill's Day, "honoring the ultimate nerd" and Topin Wagglegammon, "the Niftiest Day of the Year").

 Offline activities

 Delegations from the Aerican Empire were in attendance at the Polinations academic conference in London in 2012 and the MicroCon micronations convention in Atlanta in 2017.
+Aerica was also represented at MicroCon 2023 in Joliet, Illinois.

+In 2025, the Aerican Empire hosted MicroCon 2025 at Ruby Foo's hotel in Montreal, which was attended by 120 participants from 48 micronations.

+National symbols

+Their flag is similar to the flag of Canada, with a yellow smiling face instead of the red maple leaf in the white square (although the red rectangles on the sides have different side length ratios).